dubuqian/dubuqian.github.io/about-en.md

 B.S. in Computer Science Freshman at The University of New South Wales Sydney.

 ## About this blog
-The original text is from *Chuci Jiuzhang Jyucong*, which is an ancient Chinese poem.
+The original text is from *Chuci Jiuzhang Jyusong*, which is an ancient Chinese poem.

 ## contact